 And if you don’t get into the habit of keeping a part of what you earn and putting it to work, you lose a second and even greater opportunity: the opportunity to grow your money over time.

 What people don’t always appreciate about compound interest is it is always working for you or against you.
 If you choose to forego the opportunity to earn interest, it’s an enemy.
 Let’s say you save $50 a week for 30 years.
 Without interest, you will have $78,000—and even less once inflation is factored in.
 But if the money earns 6% compounded annually, it will grow to $218,798.
 If it earns 8% compounded annually, it will grow to $325,593.
 It’s math.
 It’s education.
 It’s automation.
 Tick, tock, take stock in the compound clock.

-Sam X Renick’s previous blogs were How to Keep All Your Earnings and Raising Money-Smart Kids.
+Sam X Renick’s previous articles were Keep Your Earnings and Raising Them Right.
 Sam is the driving force behind the “It’s a Habit” Company and its chief spokesperson, Sammy Rabbit, who is dedicated to improving children’s financial literacy.
 Sam has read and sung off key with over a quarter million children around the world, encouraging them to get in the habit of saving money.

 Do you enjoy HumbleDollar?
 Please support our work with a donation.